Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Related Works

-We discuss the existing works closely related to ours: i) graph matching as the problem we address in this paper; ii) deep learning of graph matching, which is the emerging line of research in graph matching; and iii) graph matching with outliers, which is our main focus; and iv) reinforcement learning for combinatorial optimization as our work readily falls into this more broad category.

-\textbf{Graph matching.} Formally, in this paper, we consider weighted graph matching, which aims to find the node correspondence by considering both the node features as well as the edge attributes, which is known as NP-hard in its general form~\cite{YanIJCAI20,LoiolaEJOR07}.
-Moreover, graph matching falls into a more general so-called Quadratic Assignment Problem (QAP).
-Classic methods mainly resort to different optimization heuristics ranging from a random walk~\cite{Cho2010ReweightedRW}, spectral matching~\cite{Leordeanu2005AST}, path-following algorithm~\cite{ZhouCVPR12}, graduated assignment~\cite{Gold1996AGA}, to SDP relaxation based technique~\cite{schellewald2005probabilistic}, to name a few.
-However, such optimization based methods are in face of saturation of performance, and hence learning based approaches are receiving more and more attention recently.
-Our work also falls in the deep graph matching literature.
+\textbf{Graph matching.} It aims to find the node correspondence by considering both the node features as well as the edge attributes, which is known as NP-hard in its general form~\citep{LoiolaEJOR07}.
+Classic methods mainly resort to different optimization heuristics e.g. random walk~\citep{Cho2010ReweightedRW}, spectral matching~\citep{Leordeanu2005AST}, path-following~\citep{ZhouCVPR12}, graduated assignment~\citep{Gold1996AGA}, to SDP relaxation~\citep{schellewald2005probabilistic}.